RebeccaFine/benchmarker/README.md

 # DEPICT use case
 **Example in benchmarker/worked_example_depict/.**

 We assume you have already run DEPICT on your GWAS of interest in a leave-one-chromosome-out fashion (this example is based on body_BMIz.sumstats.gz).
 Example cfgs for this can be found in worked_example_depict/body_BMIz_standard_5e-8_noChr*.cfg (you will need to create 22 cfgs, in which each one specifies withholding a different chromosome).
-The critical piece is the following argument in the cfg:
+The critical pieces are the following two arguments in the cfg (note that if you're using the .cfg template that comes with DEPICT, prioritize_genes_outside_input_loci is by default set to no):
 ```
 # Chromosome to be left-out, leave empty if all chromosomes should be included (for bencharmking purposes)
 leave_out_chr: 1

+prioritize_genes_outside_input_loci: yes
 ```

 To confirm that the chromosome has indeed been left out, you can check the *_geneprioritization.txt output file -- it should not contain any genes on the left-out chromosome.
 All genes on the left-out chromosome should be in the *_geneprioritization_outside_input_loci.txt file (also see the "Important note about DEPICT" section above and make sure your FDR column is not missing any tabs).